Toyota Aygo hatchback review (2014-2022)

 - Basic interior on low-spec models

-Facelift aside, this is the second-generation Aygo that replaced the original in 201.
+Facelift aside, this is the second-generation Aygo that replaced the original in 2014.
 It has a more spacious cabin than its predecessor, thanks in part to being a little bigger on the outside.
 In spite of the small but noticeable growth spurt, the car remains Toyota’s smallest model and running costs will be very low as a result.
-The Aygo line-up was slimmed down to four models in 2020, and there’s only a five-door body available, which is usual in the city car class.
+The Aygo line-up was slimmed down to four models in 2020, and there’s only a five-door body available, which is usual in the city car class these days.
 Talking of which, the Aygo has some competent and appealing rivals including the Kia Picanto and Hyundai i10, as well the Peugeot 108 and Citroen C1 that are built alongside the Aygo at a joint venture factory in the Czech Republic.

 The Aygo may look quite different to the Citroen C1 and Peugeot 108, but underneath their individual designs they share the same engineering, including the 71bhp 1.0-litre petrol engine.
 We think most would agree the Aygo is more stylish than its stablemates, and it also has a longer warranty than its French cousins.
 Although the range starts from just under £13,500, go for the top x-clusiv trim and you’ll pay closer to £16,000.
 We’d recommend buying an Aygo from the lower end of the range, as prices for the more expensive models are knocking on the door of the next class up.